 Ensure your organization is on board and experiences are uniform

-Customer experience design isn’t just a task for design teams, and customer experience management isn’t just for customer service.
-It’s important to make sure your entire organization is design-oriented and management-minded to provide a holistic customer experience.
+This process isn’t just where a customer experience designer focuses on output, just as customer experience management isn’t just a task for customer service.
+It’s important to make sure your entire organization is design-oriented and customer–minded to provide a holistic customer experience.

 Even with the best customer touchpoints in the world, one bad experience can put off customers quickly.
 Make sure your social media channels live up to the same standards as your customer service, and your strategy will be more likely to delight and engage.

-Once you’ve revisited your data, confirmed your customer personas, adjusted customer journey maps, completed further empathy mapping, and understood any new pain points, you can implement your updated strategy.
+Once you’ve revisited your customer data and operational data, confirmed your customer personas, adjusted customer journey maps, completed empathy mapping, and understood any new pain points, you can implement your updated strategy.

 Test your program and repeat